ssteel678/Project-River-Scoping/README.md

  ### [YouTube Demonstration](https://youtu.be/7eJexJVCqJo)

 <h2>Description</h2>
 Project consists of video and samples of the scoping process that was done on a organization named River which is a third-party service provider contracted by a major U.S. financial institution to manage various operational functions related to the institution’s credit card services.The company also processes, store and transmit card holder data for the institution.
-The purpose of the scope is verify what is applicable and not applicable before peforming a PCI DSS Assessemnt.
+The purpose of the scope is verify what is applicable and not applicable before peforming a PCI DSS Assessment.
 <br />